advanced-microcode-patching/shiva/README.md

 shiva-ld -e core-cpu1 -p cfs_patch1.o -i /lib/shiva -s /opt/shiva/modules -o core-cpu1.patched
 ```

-The Shiva make install script installs all of the patch modules into `/opt/shiva/modules`
+The Shiva install script installs all of the patch modules into `/opt/shiva/modules`

 The patch build environments are stored in `modules/aarch64_patches/` and are as follows: